moderatemisbehaviour/follow/README.md

 Run `npm test` to open the Cypress test runner.

+# Deployment
+The app can be deployed using Heroku which will run the following.
+1. npm run preinstall
+1. npm run start
+1. npm run postinstall

 # Ubiquitous language
 A ubiquitous language allows concepts relating to this application to be discussed unambiguously.
 ### Publisher